enthought/mayavi/docs/source/mayavi/application.rst

  1. When you start the ``mayavi2`` application, on the Engine View (the tree view) toolbar you will find a red record icon next to the question mark icon.
 Click it.
-Note that this will also work from a standalone mlab session.
+Note that this will also work from a standalone mlab session, on the toolbar of the ``Mayavi pipeline`` window.

  2. You'll see a window popup with a few lines of boilerplate code so you can run your script standalone/with ``mayavi2 -x script.py ``or ``python script.py``.
+Keep this window open and ignore for now the ``Save script`` button, that will be used when you are finished.

  3. Now do anything you please on the UI.
-As you perform those actions, you'll see the code needed to perform those actions.
+As you perform those actions, the code needed to perform those actions is added to the code listing and displayed in the popup window.
 For example, create a new source (either via the adder node dialog/view, the file menu or right click, i.e. any normal option), then add a module/filter etc.  Modify objects on the tree view.

  4. Move the camera on the UI, rotate the camera, zoom, pan.
 All of these will generate suitable Python code.
 For the camera only the